chriswernst/Amazon-Challenge-Udacity-RoboticsND-Project2/README.md

 ```
 You may want to try anywhere from `1.o` second delay all the way to `5` depending on how slow the VM is running.

+###
+###
+#### Conclusion
+This was a very math heavy project, but clearly very applicable and useful in the world of robotics.
+In terms of improving the project, I think it would be best to run the project natively on Linux to limit the amount of lag.
+In the future, I would like to implement this project on a physical representation of the KR210.